 Section 2.
 Additional Committee Directors may be added as the need occurs.

 Section 1.
 MEMBERSHIP COMMITTEE DIRECTOR

 Appointed by the President.
 Keeps a complete list of current Membership and provide copies as needed for Club Members.
 Provide copies of the Club Membership Application to potential new Members.
 Collect new Member applications and submit them to the Membership Committee.
-Be the custodian of the Club T-Shirts and coordinate with Treasurer for accurate list of dues paying Members.

 Section 2.
 ACTIVITIES COMMITTEE DIRECTOR